Unfulfilled Watch Tower Society predictions: 1881: A revised end of the harvest

 By 1881, Russell had found a biblical basis for extending the harvest to a new date, later that year.
 He explained:

 Russell wrote that "the light upon our pathway still shines and is more and more glorious" and that since 1878 the light had glowed stronger.
 The timing of their translation to heaven seemed nearer, he wrote: "We know not the day or hour, but expect it during 1881, possibly near the autumn where the parallels show the favor to Zion complete and due to end, the door to the marriage to shut, and the high calling to be the bride of Christ, to cease."

 The second failure in 1881 precipitated a more serious crisis in the Bible Student ranks and for several years Russell's followers waited for the belated translation to occur.
 Russell's chronological timetable had already identified 1914 as the ultimate end of the "time of trouble", and this preserved the commitment of followers who might have been discouraged by their failed expectations for 1881.
 Yet many members found it inconceivable that their earthly departure might be delayed that long.

 Russell consoled members with the news that 1881 had still marked the time when "death became a blessing" in the sense that any saint who died would henceforth be instantaneously changed into a spirit being.
-The revised view provided comfort for early believers who had held the view that the living faithful would never experience a physical death, and yet had seen other members in fact dying while they awaited their upward call.
+The revised view provided comfort for early believers who had held the view that the living faithful would never experience physical death and yet had seen other members in fact dying while they awaited their upward call.
 After 1881, physical death was defined as one of the ways in which some of the saints might undergo their translation.